-Cash: In addition to countless hours of staff time, $50,000 was allocated by the Selectboard in 2019 to hire facilitators and consultants, including market research firm Kelliher Samets Volk (KSV).
+Cash: In addition to countless hours of staff time, more than $16,000 has been spent on a special attorney to answer questions.
+Another $50,000 was allocated by the Selectboard in 2019 to hire facilitators and consultants, including market research firm Kelliher Samets Volk (KSV).

 Efforts: Results of that expenditure -- two surveys and several focus groups -- have been patently ignored by the governing boards.
 For example, the Trustees chose the least-popular representation model (hybrid) and ignored the most-popular (district), when drafting their version of the charter.